brunswickcomputing/racketmanager/readme.txt

 = 2.9.1 =
 * NEW: added games behind for baseball
-* NEW: TinyMCE Button for Teamlist and Team page
+* NEW: TinyMCE Button for Team-list and Team page
 * NEW: AJAX adding team from database
 * BUGFIX: display of goals, ap etc.
 * BUGFIX: added hidden fields to team edit page where necessary to avoid loss of data